Freedom of Self-Giving

 It is in freedom that God acts.
 It is where He comes to meet us, not to forbid or impose anything on us, but to accompany us and help us discern the path we must take to reach the goal we dream of.
 If so, then vocation cannot be understood as “yet another outward voice that commands us to do something.”
 Rather, it is the result of our freedom and the effect of God’s action in our lives.

-Nowadays, everything is going at a breakneck pace.
-What is beyond a computer click or the immediacy of social media seems unreachable.
-In spite of the technology and information exchange that we have, the pace we are living today is not much different from the past.
 If this were not the case, St. Daniel Comboni, founder of the Comboni Missionaries of the Heart of Jesus, would not have advised his candidates “to be formed in the habits of calm, order, serene and dignified conduct, which leaves the mind the necessary freedom to do good without confusion or haste and avoids the dangers of tension and effort that oppresses body and spirit.”
 (Writings, 2739) This is the starting point for vocational discernment: don’t forget to breathe!

-The pace of the world and the external pressures cannot condition our life to the point of completely absorbing us.
+The pace of the world and the external pressures cannot condition our lives to the point of completely absorbing us.
 We cannot merge into the mass of an anonymous crowd just because we want to please everyone.
 It is not possible to live fully in accordance with what our parents, friends and society itself expect from us.
 And if so, what is the use of going with the flow?

 Vocation develops the freedom within each one: freely we discern, freely we make decisions, and freely we take steps to fully realize who we are, what we long to be and what God dreams for us.